Where am I going?

 Morning Tea: Coffee, Tea, Milo, Cordial, Biscuits / Cake & Fruit.

 Dinner: Delicious roasts, tasty casseroles, curries and pasta are just some of the main courses.
-Aussie Damper, BBQ and other camp specials will help ‘tame’ that outdoors appetite.
+Aussie Damper, BBQ and other camp specials will help ‘tame’ that outdoor appetite.

-Your tour guides are very adventurous and you will be amazed at the meals and desserts they conjure up in ‘The Outback’!
+Our tour guides are very adventurous and you will be amazed at the meals and desserts they conjure up in the outback.
 This is quality dining.
 An eleven night dinner party under a million stars.

-We will do our best to accommodate your food preferences, however please take into consideration that you are one of 16 guests, we have limited storage, operating in a remote and rugged location where fresh supplies are not readily available after departure.
+We will do our best to accommodate your food preferences.
+However please take into consideration that you are one of 16 guests.
+We have limited storage and we are operating in a remote and rugged location where fresh supplies are not readily available after departure.
 We are camp cooking for a group in the remote outback, so your flexibility to work with our guides will assist greatly.
-Food preferences cannot be guaranteed however please discuss your preferences with us at the time of booking, thank you.
+Food preferences cannot be guaranteed.
+Please discuss your preferences with us at the time of booking.

 BYO Alcoholic Beverages and Soft Drinks.

 Please bring your own (BYO) alcohol and soft drinks.
-Please purchase any alcohol or soft drinks you want to bring on the trip the day before in Broome.
-Due to alcohol restrictions in The Kimberley it is not possible to purchase alcohol prior to midday.
+Please purchase any alcohol or soft drinks you want to bring on the trip in Broome the day before departure.
+Due to alcohol restrictions in The Kimberley, it is not possible to purchase alcohol prior to midday.
 Cask wine and fortified wine is also not available.
 Initially you will need enough drinks to last you six nights.
 We will restock in Kununurra.
 Adventure Wild will supply an esky and ice to cool your drinks.

-If you are drinking beer please bring cans rather than stubbies (bottles), however if your favourite beer comes in a bottle, please buy what you prefer to drink.
-As there is no rubbish collection in The Outback we crush cans and take them with us.
-Bottles of wine are fine!
-We do not have an alcohol limit so please bring whatever you would like to drink, it is your holiday so relax and enjoy!
+If you are drinking beer please bring cans rather than stubbies (bottles).
+However if your favourite beer only comes in a bottle, please buy what you prefer to drink.
+The reason we prefer glass is because there is no rubbish collection in the outback.
+We crush cans and take them with us.
+Bottles of wine are fine.
+We do not have an alcohol limit so please bring whatever you would like to drink.
+It is your holiday so relax and enjoy.

 A reasonable level of fitness is required to hike into the spectacular gorges and other interesting places we visit.
-Guests need to be capable of walking up to five kilometres through bushland and over uneven ground in the Kimberley warmth.
+Guests need to be capable of walking up to 5km through bushland and over uneven ground in the Kimberley warmth.
 The weather will average 28 to 32 degrees every day.

 The walks include dry river beds and gorges where large rocks move underfoot, so stability is essential.
-Many of the walks include stepping up and climbing down into and out of river beds, at times clambering over and around rocks.
+Many of the walks include stepping up and climbing down into and out of river beds.
+At times you will clambering over and around rocks.
 We ask that you be healthy, active and be able to walk a few kilometres at a time.

-Should you suffer from any medical condition, please discuss your abilities or condition when booking and advise your tour guides when boarding.
+Should you suffer from any medical condition, please discuss your abilities or condition when booking.
+Advise your tour guides again when boarding.
 Please ensure you bring your correct medication and quantities for the duration of the trip.
-We can refrigerate medication for you as required.
+We can refrigerate medication for you if that is required.

 Should your family or friends need to contact you, please ask them to ring the free call number 1800 359 008 or 0408 221 104 at any time.

-Although there is no mobile communication between Broome and Kununurra, satellite telephones are carried by our vehicles and staff.
-There is further regular communication between our tour guides and the owners/operators of Adventure Wild Kimberley Tours.
+There is no mobile communication between Broome and Kununurra.
+Our guides and vehicles are equipped with satellite telephones.
+There is regular communication between our tour guides and the owners/operators of Adventure Wild Kimberley Tours.

 There is limited mobile service for the first two hours after leaving Broome.
-Once you turn onto the Gibb River Road between Derby and Kununurra there is no mobile or telephone service available.
-Should you wish to ‘phone home’, there is access to public telephones at a number of locations including Windjana Gorge, Imintji Store, Mt Barnett Roadhouse, Home Valley Station and El Questro Station.
+Once you turn onto the Gibb River Road between Derby and Kununurra, there is no mobile or telephone service available.
+Should you wish to phone home’, there are public telephones at a number of locations including Windjana Gorge, Imintji Store, Mt Barnett Roadhouse, Home Valley Station and El Questro Station.
 All public telephones require a Telstra Phonecard.
-These cards may be purchased at the Chinatown Newsagency in Broome.
-It is possible to purchase WiFi access at El Questro Station (day 5–7).
+These cards can be purchased at the Chinatown Newsagency in Broome.
+WiFi access can be arranged at El Questro Station (Day 5–7).
 Full mobile service is available in Kununurra, Halls Creek and Fitzroy Crossing.